stevomatthews/Spoon-Knife/test-toc.md

 The characteristics of Sender and Receiver latency are the following:

-1. **Sender latency** is the minimum latency that the sender decided that the receiver should set.
+1. **Sender latency** is the minimum latency that the Sender wants the Receiver to use.

-2. **Receiver latency** is the (at least minimum) value that the Receiver wishes to apply to the stream that it will be receiving.
+2. **Receiver latency** is the (minimum) value that the Receiver wishes to apply to the stream that it will be receiving.

-After the information interchange done through the extended handshake, both these values, as referring to particular direction, are turned into one and the same **Effective latency**, which is always the maximum value of these two.
-The process of exchanging these values is that the Initiator sends the HSREQ message, which declares them on its side, the Responder "fixes" them by calculating the maximum value of the received ones and the corresponding its own ones, then it sends HSRSP with the effective values.

-By referring to Alice and Bob doing bidirectional transmission, where Alice is Initiator, here is how it works in *HSv5*:
+Once these values are exchanged via the extended handshake, an **effective latency** is established, which is always the maximum of the two.

+The Initiator sends an `HSREQ` message, which declares the values on its side.
+The Responder calculates the maximum values between what it receives in the `HSREQ`and its own values, then sends an `HSRSP` with the effective latencies.

+Here is an example of an **HSv5 bidirectional transmission** between Alice and Bob, where Alice is Initiator:

-1. Let's state that Alice and Bob set the following latency values:
+1. Alice and Bob set the following latency values:

-   - Alice: `SRTO_PEERLATENCY` 250ms, `SRTO_RCVLATENCY` 550ms
+   - Alice: `SRTO_PEERLATENCY` = 250 ms, `SRTO_RCVLATENCY` = 550 ms
-   - Bob: `SRTO_PEERLATENCY` 500ms, `SRTO_RCVLATENCY` 300ms
+   - Bob: `SRTO_PEERLATENCY` = 500 ms, `SRTO_RCVLATENCY` = 300 ms

 2. Alice defines latency field in the HSREQ message:

     hs[SRT_HS_LATENCY] = { 250, 550 }; // { Lower, Upper }

-3. Bob receives it, sets his options, and responds with HSRSP:
+3. Bob receives it, sets his options, and responds with `HSRSP`:

     `SRTO_RCVLATENCY` = max(300, 250);  //<-- Alice's PEERLATENCY
     `SRTO_PEERLATENCY` = max(500, 550); //<-- Alice's RCVLATENCY
     hs[SRT_HS_LATENCY] = { 550, 300 };

-4. Alice receives this HSRSP and sets:
+4. Alice receives this `HSRSP` and sets:

     `SRTO_RCVLATENCY` = 550;
     `SRTO_PEERLATENCY` = 300;

-We have then the **Effective latency** values:
+We now have the **effective latency** values:

-   - For direction from Alice to Bob: 300ms
+   - For transmissions from Alice to Bob: 300ms
-   - For direction from Bob to Alice: 550ms
+   - For transmissions from Bob to Alice: 550ms

-In *HSv4* it's simpler because there's only one direction (here it's Alice to Bob so that it's consistent with the above Initiator/Responder roles):
+Here is an example of an *HSv4* exchange, which is simpler because there's only one direction.
+We'll refer to Alice to Bob again to be consistent with the Initiator/Responder roles in the HSv5 example:

-   - Alice sets `SRTO_LATENCY` to 250ms
+1. Alice sets `SRTO_LATENCY` to 250 ms

-   - Bob sets `SRTO_LATENCY` to 300ms
+2. Bob sets `SRTO_LATENCY` to 300 ms

-   - Alice sends `hs[SRT_HS_LATENCY] = { 250, 0 };` to Bob
+3. Alice sends `hs[SRT_HS_LATENCY] = { 250, 0 };` to Bob

-   - Bob does `SRTO_LATENCY = max(300, 250);`
+4. Bob does `SRTO_LATENCY = max(300, 250);`

-   - Bob sends `hs[SRT_HS_LATENCY] = {300, 0};` to Alice
+5. Bob sends `hs[SRT_HS_LATENCY] = {300, 0};` to Alice

-   - Alice sets `SRTO_LATENCY` to 300
+6. Alice sets `SRTO_LATENCY` to 300

-(Note that `SRTO_LATENCY` option on HSv5 sets both `SRTO_RCVLATENCY` and `SRTO_PEERLATENCY` to the same value, although when reading, `SRTO_LATENCY` is an alias to `SRTO_RCVLATENCY`).
+Note that the `SRTO_LATENCY` option in HSv5 sets both `SRTO_RCVLATENCY` and `SRTO_PEERLATENCY` to the same value, although when reading, `SRTO_LATENCY` is an alias to `SRTO_RCVLATENCY`.

-If you wonder, why the sender latency should be updated to the effective latency for that direction, it's because the TLPKTDROP mechanism, which is on in the live mode by default, may cause that the sender decide to stop retransmitting packets, which are known to be too late to retransmit anyway.
-This latency value is one of the factors taken into account to calculate the time threshold for it.
+Why is the Sender latency updated to the effective latency for that direction?
+Because the `TLPKTDROP` mechanism, which is used by default in Live mode, may cause the Sender to decide to stop retransmitting packets that are known to be too late to retransmit.
+This latency value is one of the factors taken into account to calculate the time threshold for `TLPKTDROP`.

 [Return to top of page](#srt-handshake)

 #### KMREQ and KMRSP

-This message contains the KMX (key material exchange) message used for encryption.
+`KMREQ` and `KMRSP` contain the KMX (key material exchange) message used for encryption.
 The most important part of this message is the AES-wrapped key (see the [Encryption documentation](encryption.md) for details).
 If the encryption process on the Responder side was successful, the response contains the same message for confirmation, otherwise it's